 Pro: tooth implants are easy to look after

 Once your new tooth implants have healed, you’ll need to care for them to keep them looking their best and to prevent oral problems, such as gum disease.
 The good news is that implants are as easy to look after as your natural teeth – brushing and flossing twice daily, and using a fluoride-containing mouthwash, will help maintain them.
 In fact, with proper care, you can expect them to last a lifetime.

-Con: you may need to change your lifestyle
+Con: you may need to change your lifestyle with implants

 If you’re a red wine or coffee drinker, smoker and eat lots of staining foods, be aware that you may need to change your habits to keep your new tooth implants sparkling white.
 Although, this can be as simple as cutting down and making sure you keep on top of your dental routine.